NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Here are some serving tips:

-• Similarly, guasacaca is a Venezuelan variant of guacamole salsa prepared using vinegar instead of lemon juice.
+• Similarly, guasacaca is a Venezuelan variation of guacamole salsa made with vinegar instead of lemon juice.

 ≻≻- Back to Fruits from Avocados.
 Visit here for an impressive list of all varieties of fruits with complete illustrations of their nutrition facts and health benefits.